-003 Councillor Glen Dunkley Councillor Leah Anderson

-- Renames the Audit Committee to the Audit Risk and Improvement Committee. - 2) Appoints Cr Leah Anderson as a non-voting member to the Audit Risk and Improvement Committee. - 3) Appoints Deborah Goodyer as the independent external chairperson to the Audit Risk and Improvement Committee until 1 October 2027. - 4) Sets the independent membership at 3 for the Audit Risk and Improvement Committee, subject to consultation with the new chairperson. - 5) Endorses the chairperson's remuneration of \$1500 per meeting attended.
+003 Councillor Glen Dunkley Councillor Leah Anderson lt v was resolved that Council: 1) Renames the Audit Committee to the Audit Risk and Improvement Committee.
+2) Appoints Cr Leah Anderson as a non-voting member to the Audit Risk and Improvement Committee.
+3) Appoints Deborah Goodyer as the independent external chairperson to the Audit Risk and Improvement Committee until 1 October 2027.
+4) Sets the independent membership at 3 for the Audit Risk and Improvement Committee, subject to consultation with the new chairperson.
+5) Endorses the chairperson's remuneration of \$1500 per meeting attended.